jaespei/komponents/README.md

 ## The Deployer
 Experimental tool for [validating](#validation), [translating](#translation) and [deploying](#deployment) microservice-based applications described using our [modeling language](#the-modeling-language).

-To use this tool, [Node.js](https://nodejs.org/) must be previously installed.
+To use this tool, [Node.js](https://nodejs.org/) must be previously installed (v.20 has been used for testing).
 To deploy models to Kubernetes and Docker Compose, both `kubectl` and `docker compose` commands must be available and correctly configured in the command line.

 The following lines describe the Deployer tool usage.
 All commands must be executed from the repository root folder.